Doral Addiction Treatment Center

-Prescription medications can be a useful remedy against chronic sleeplessness.
+Prescription medications can be a useful remedy against chronic sleeplessness when used properly.
 Doral, which is the most familiar brand name for the medication quazepam, is highly effective against insomnia and brings fewer risks than some other options.
-But this medication is still addictive if abused, and those who’ve become dependent on Doral should seek treatment at a drug and alcohol rehab facility as quickly as possible.
-Treatment can bring long-lasting recovery and should work well in most instances.
+But this medication is still addictive if abused, and those who’ve become dependent on Doral should seek treatment as quickly as possible.

 What Is Doral Addiction?

 Doral is the brand name for the medication quazepam, a benzodiazepine derivative prescribed for sleeplessness.
 It can help those who have trouble falling asleep, or have a difficult time remaining asleep overnight.

 Quazepam is relatively mild in comparison to conventional benzodiazepines.
 Doral targets receptors in the brain responsible for causing a person to go to sleep but does not produce the same global effects as other drugs in the benzodiazepine class.
 But the benign reputation of Doral hides a darker reality.
 Because it is so effective, people with insomnia often take it for indefinite periods, against their doctor’s recommendation, allowing tolerance to build up and drug dependency to form.

 Any sleeping medication can be habit-forming if the person using it becomes physically and psychologically dependent on its effects.
 There are also dangers for those who make the mistake of using these medications recreationally, especially if they mix them with other substances that alter neural activity.

 Even though it is considered less potent than other benzodiazepines, Doral is still recommended for short-term use (seven-to-10 days) only.
 The drug is categorized as a GABA agonist: it enhances the activity of this important neurotransmitter, which promotes peaceful sleep by slowing activity in the central nervous system.